shinkawa2002/pdt_graph/README.md

 # Looker Extension pdt_graph

-pdt_graph is a Looker extension using React and JavaScript.
+pdt_graph is a Looker extension Sample Application to show PDT Dependency Graph using React and JavaScript.

 ## Getting Started for Development